nusphere/SmartyModule/README.md

-# Welcome to the SmartyModule for Zend Framework 2!
+# Welcome to the SmartyModule for Laminas Framework!

-SmartyModule is a module that integrates the Smarty templating engine with Zend Framework 2.
+SmartyModule is a module that integrates the Smarty templating engine with Laminas.

-Version: 1.2.0

-## Istallation
+## Installation

 ### Composer

-1. Add `"murganikolay/smarty-module": "1.2.0"` to your `composer.json` file and run php composer.phar update.
+1. Add `"maglnet/smarty-module": "^2.0"` to your `composer.json` file and run `composer update`.
-2. Add SmartyModule to your `config/application.config.php` file under the modules key.
+2. Add `SmartyModule` to your `config/application.config.php` file under the modules key.

-### Manual

-1. `git clone https://github.com/MurgaNikolay/SmartyModule.git` in to `vendor` dir
-2. Put Smarty in to `vendor` dir
-3. Setup autoloader for load Smarty.
-3. Add SmartyModule to your `config/application.config.php` file under the modules key.

 ### Configuration